 - Some physicians tell patients exactly what to do, such as which medication to take, rather than discussing options with them.
 This is welcomed by patients who want the doctor to make all decisions about their care.

 - Others offer several options and make a recommendation.
 For example, “You can reduce the sodium in your diet or take medication to control your blood pressure.
 I would recommend the medication.”

 - Still others explain all of the treatment options, discuss the pros and cons of each, and leave the final decision up to the patient.

 “The best fit depends on how involved the patient wants to be with his or her own care decisions, and how open the doctor is to the patient’s participation in those decisions,” says Dr. Schlitt.
 “Ideally, you want to find a good match.”

 Ask what happens when a patient calls the office with a question.
 Most physicians cannot take calls during office hours when they are seeing other patients.
 They may be handled by a nurse or physician assistant, who can return the call sooner than the doctor.
 In some cases, physicians may answer questions by email after hours.

-In the case of a sudden illness or injuries, are last-minute appointments available?
+In the case of a sudden illness or injury, are last-minute appointments available?
 Some physicians will have another member of the care team — such as a physician assistant or nurse practitioner — accessible to handle such cases.
 Also find out who covers for the doctor after office hours.
 If there is no on-call physician, urgent or emergency care may be the only option.